ndk123-web/ai-resume-maker/backend/apis/Readme.md

 * Sets **each PDF page** to square (1024x1024).
 * ⚠️ May show **extra white space** if your layout doesn’t fill the new dimensions.

+### Always for FastAPI use "Depends" it works like middleware but as well as it send the output of middleware function to the argument of current router function